 Here’s another footprint from far away which is easy to spot at the edge of the foam:

 Spotting the dorsal area is the typical view you’ll catch.
 The whale comes up to breath and then dives — all you see is the mighty whale’s “back” or “hump.”
 It’s easy to tell the gray whales because they have lighter patches of barnacles.

 But, wait, what’s that?
 Is that the whale’s tail I see?
 It’s called a fluke and it’s visible under the water as a lighter color.
 Can you make it out?
 If you’re lucky, the whale will show you its fluke.
 You’ve probably seen some amazing professional photographs or artist’s renditions of the fluke.
 But when you’re a person who doesn’t get to camp all day with your fancy camera lenses, the fluke will look like this:

 Spyhopping and Breaching

 If you’re REALLY lucky you’ll see them spyhopping or breaching.
 Spyhopping whales just pop up vertically out of the water to take a peek.
 Their entire head is out of the water and their tail is hanging down below.
 Kind of how you’d look if you were treading water in a pool.
 Breaching is when the whale pops up and splashes down.
-I’ve only seen this 2x in my life.
-Once while boating near Anacapa Island off Ventura, CA. And more recently, we spotted it off Leo Carrillo State Beach near Malibu, CA. I believe these were blue whales rather than gray.
+I’ve only seen this a few times in my life.
+Once while boating near Anacapa Island off Ventura, CA. And then we spotted it off Leo Carrillo State Beach near Malibu, CA. I believe these were blue whales rather than gray.
 They were much bigger and they were having fun jumping and splashing very close to shore!